johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-...make a dedicated type `foo_aux` for the auxiliary data and create an instance
-`foo_` of it to use in tests
+...and make a dedicated type `foo_aux` for the auxiliary data and create an instance `foo_` of it to use in tests

 ```c++ {.line-numbers}
 struct foo_aux final